 Identify the positive role models in your family and be intentional about spending time with them.
 This includes nephews, nieces or brothers and sister uncles and aunts.
 You want your daughter hanging out with as many positive family members as possible.

 Have consistent multi-generational family gatherings.
-These are very grounding for teenagers because it gives them a safe place to belong that’s absent from peer pressure.
-The wisdom and history contained in multi-generations are very effective in calming down the angsty teenager.
+These are very grounding for teenagers, because it gives them a safe place to belong that’s absent of peer pressure.
+The wisdom and history contained in multi-generations is very effective in calming down the angsty teenager.

 Dad’s words of encouragement are very powerful.
 I know this from my own life.
 I always knew my dad accepted, delighted, and believed in me.
 This confidence has stayed with me throughout my life.